DMTF/Redfish-Tacklebox/README.md

                         The password for authentication --rhost RHOST, -r RHOST
-                        The address of the Redfish service (with scheme) --path PATH, -P PATH  The URI path for the operation
+                        The address of the Redfish service (with scheme) --request REQUEST, -req REQUEST
+                        The URI for the request

 optional arguments:
   -h, --help            show this help message and exit